tian3rd/pi_dev/work_records/readme.md

 2. Write `lsc_vga_ctrl_service.service` for systemd (use `torpedo_env_ctrl_service.service` as a template).
 3. Add a simple readme file for `lsc_vga_ctrl` services.

+### Week 5

+### Week 6

+Wednesday

+1. Include error channels in the database for future logging and error handling.
+2. Modify the interface to show error messages for gains and filters.

+Thursday

+1. Refactor code
+   - To only read when writing changes in gains/filters.
+   - To clean up the code and fix typos
+2. Update file and channel names

+Friday

+1. Debug `lsc_vga_ctrl_service.service` on startup.

+### Week 7

+Monday

+1. Set up devices at home office.
+2. Test XT1111 with LED on the breadboard.
+3. Clean up code and add bullet points to readme file.

 ## Q&A

 0. How do I set up the environment?